qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-scenarios/raster-missing-nodata-value/index.md

 ::: {.callout-note}
 This problem can be solved with symbology, but that is not what we are aiming for here.
-We want a file with the ocean pixels encoded internally as NoData values so we can share it with others and they won't have to deal with this issue.
+We want a file with the ocean pixels encoded internally as NoData values so we can share it with others and they will not have to deal with this issue.
 :::